joysmith/pro-profile/notes/README.md

 ```

-4. go to index.html and change the following tags
+4. go to index.html and edit the following tags

 ```
 <meta
-      name="description"

       content="My personal portfolio which features some of my github projects as well as my resume and technical skills."
     />